learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

 > The majority of October's StudioLabs were dedicated to populating the large, blank chalk wall which spanned across the entire Learning Lab.
 Knowing that this would inevitably be the backdrop for many shoots throughout the year, StudioLab members Connor and Jordan spent time designing the wall before getting to work on bringing their ideas to life.

 ![Chalk wall mountains](https://files.slack.com/files-pri/T0HTW3H0V-F013WDRV268/img_2182.jpg?pub_secret=4c701cca2d)

+> Here you can see how the drawings complement the main studio in the background!

 ![LL landscape with chalk mountains in backdrop](https://files.slack.com/files-pri/T0HTW3H0V-FQ3A040LU/image_from_ios.jpg?pub_secret=d8d7b0bc76)

+> This drawing of saturn was later added to help fill out some blank space and to add even more color.

 ![Saturn drawing](https://files.slack.com/files-pri/T0HTW3H0V-F013NUGQDQD/img_3280.jpg?pub_secret=878f314b96)
 ---